tomhut/UIImage-FaceDetection/README.markdown

 1. Better handling when an invalid or nil 'CIDetectorAccuracy' is passed in.
 2. Return nil or error when no faces are found.
-3. Additional methods for returning largest & smallest faces.
+3. Additional methods for returning smallest face.
 4. Additional methods for returning centre-most, left-most & right-most faces.
 5. Add podspec.